Unveiling the Hero: The Making of Mel Gibson’s Braveheart

 El héroe escocés Sir William Wallace (General Photographic Agency/Getty Images)

 Starring, directing and producing was a triple challenge before which he did not flinch.
 As an actor, he was convinced that the action genre was the one in which he performed best, however in Brave Heart he changed his acting record and emerged victorious from scenes of great romance and others of police intrigue.
-Far from worrying about his image, the man who was on the list of the sexiest and most beautiful did not hesitate to put on extensions, appear naked and wear a kilt, the classic Scottish skirt.
-Although he had no insecurities with his appearance, at 38 he felt too old to play a historical figure of about 20.
+Far from worrying regarding his image, the man who was on the list of the sexiest and most beautiful did not hesitate to put on extensions, appear naked and wear a kilt, the classic Scottish skirt.
+Although he had no insecurities with his appearance, at 38 he felt too old to play a historical figure of regarding 20.
 The doubt was resolved by the Paramount studio, which warned him that if he did not star in the film, he would not direct it either.

 As a producer, Gibson faced the challenge of recreating weapons of war and combat from the 13th century.
 He decided to shoot real arrows instead of creating them digitally; he and the entire cast trained to manipulate them.
 1600 extras were recruited for the battles, many were soldiers of the Irish Army.
 “There were 3,500 people on set, nine cameras and me on a costumed four-wheeler, blue-faced (makeup), going around, checking camera positions because I only had like two monitors.
 It was fun, ”he recounted in an interview on USA Today.